-Conversation is lively around cartons of fresh colorful condoms ready for distribution at community events, parades and college campuses.
-We label and packaged them in various ways.
+The conversation is lively around cartons of fresh colorful condoms ready for distribution at community events, parades, and college campuses.
+We label and package them in various ways.
 We always laugh as we imagine every pre-lubed condom representing a hard and happy cock ready for some fun.
 Thousands of them.

 While April is STI awareness month, any time is condom time.
 Here are some tips to keep sex healthy and have fun with condoms:

 There’s no reason you wouldn’t use a condom unless you’re in an absolutely monogamous relationship with a verified infection-free history.
 Wear a new one every time.
 Wear a new one with every new erection.
 Wear a new one when you switch up kinds of sex.
 Condoms mean the weather’s fine, and it’s time to play.
 Get it on!

 You can get condoms anywhere

 Condoms are amazingly accessible.
 Virtually any store’s health and beauty section has a remarkable selection of condoms.
 You can get them free from most reproductive health clinics.
 Just stop in.
 And condoms don’t need to break the budget because name brands don’t mean condoms are any better.
 All condom manufacturers must pass strict government guidelines for quality and reliability.